pokemoncentral/wiki-util/pokemoves-autogen/README.md

 Note that if you add new Pokémon, you must update the list of all Pokémon (filename in `config.sh -> $POKELIST`).

+## Add Pokémon
+To add a new Pokémon, you should:
+- add it to `docker-db/sourcecsv/pokemon.csv`
+- add it to `lists/pokemon-names.list`

 ## Add a game
 To add data for a new game, you have to do the following things:
 - add the csv source as explained above
 - add the game row to `docker-db/sourcecsv/version_groups.csv`
+- add the new Pokémons, as explained above
 - update `lua-scripts/csv2pokemoves.lua`:
   - update `breedgames`
   - if a new gen, add an empty table in `datagen`